High School Counselors and Administrators

 For course materials, individually or as a bundle, questions about electronic course materials, or for school paid purchase options, please use your enrolled student roster to contact gotts@otc.edu

-Third, obtain a principal signature on the Dual Credit Agreement (request via dualcredit@otc.edu).
+3. Obtain a principal signature on the Dual Credit Agreements via DocuSign (request via dualcredit@otc.edu).
 Let us know which type of dual credit is requested in the communication.
 Afterward, we will provide the relevant OTC Dual Credit letter(s) for marketing to students and parents and as a helpful resource to school personnel throughout the upcoming semester.

-Fourth, if the school partner wishes to cover the cost of classes and/or course materials, then the school must also obtain a principal signature on the Financial Agreement (request via dualcredit@otc.edu).
+• If the school partner wishes to cover the cost of classes and/or course materials, the school must also obtain a principal signature on the Financial Agreement (request via dualcredit@otc.edu).
 The Financial Agreement is optional; not returning the Financial Agreement will result in billing applied to the student accounts only.

 We hope to partner with you!
-If questions exist after review of the information provided, then please let us know at dualcredit@otc.edu
+If questions exist after reviewing the information provided, then please let us know at dualcredit@otc.edu

 How to Enroll – Add Class(es)